holyofferings/Prompt-Engineering/README.md

 ### **Project Status**

 The guide is currently a work in progress.
 The full content is expected to be completed and available in the next few weeks.
 Stay tuned for updates!

----

-This version is concise, focused, and mentions only the key details while reflecting the current development stage.